 - It improves your lung capacity and flexibility in your neck, shoulders, hips, arms, and legs.

-- It’s a great alternative when land-based exercises are difficult.
+- It’s a great alternative when land-based exercises or activities for seniors are difficult.

 - AND it doesn’t increase your blood pressure because the water keeps your body cool while you’re exercising.

 There you have it.
 Easy exercises for any senior living level of mobility.
 For more ideas check out this other post on how to build exercise into your day?